zmkfirmware/zmk/docs/docs/development/hardware-integration/physical-layouts.md

 :::tip

 We recommend the use of [this tool](https://zmk-physical-layout-converter.streamlit.app/) for writing a physical layout or converting one from a QMK JSON definition.
 If your keyboard already has a physical layout defined for the use with KLE, we recommend using [this other tool](https://nickcoutsos.github.io/keymap-layout-tools/) first to convert your existing layout into QMK JSON.
+The second tool can also import the position data from KiCAD, if said program was used to design the keyboard.

 :::